I’ve been spending a lot of time watching HGTV and reading Apartment Therapy, and the internet is onto me.

 Plus, since I’m a woman who uses a wire kitchen storage rack as a bedroom bookshelf, I really need to bring down my homemaking ability expectations — and my budget.

 If you, too, are blinded by the put-together homes you see on TV and decor blogs, stop panicking.

 Here’s what you really need to get busy adulting… and how to get it on a budget.

 Do not pass go, do not collect $200 until you have a mattress that hasn’t been hanging around your parents’ house for 20 years.

 If you’re going to spend a third of your life in bed, it’s crucial it be comfortable, supportive and clean.

 Mattresses are notoriously expensive, so don’t get stressed if you’re tight on cash.
 Read up on the various types of mattresses you can catch your zzz’s on before you go shopping.

-Remember: If a pushy sales guy makes you uncomfortable, you can always leave and try another day.
+Remember: If a pushy salesperson makes you uncomfortable, you can always leave and try another day.

 My tip for finding a mattress in your budget, if your budget is “the cheapest one I can find”: Visit a major mattress chain’s store and ask if you can roll around on the options in their “discount section” for a while.

 Every mattress shop has a special section for the cheap(er) mattresses.
 Just ask where it is.
-A good sales person won’t bat an eyelash.
+A good salesperson won’t bat an eye.